-(3) An Order in Council that may not be made except in response to an address by the House to Her Majesty is an Affirmative Instrument within the meaning of this Standing Order, and a Motion for an address to Her Majesty praying that an order be made is a Motion to approve the order.
+(3) An Order in Council that may not be made except in response to an address by the House to His Majesty is an affirmative instrument within the meaning of this Standing Order, and a motion for an address to His Majesty praying that an Order be made is a motion to approve the Order.

-73. There shall be a Select Committee consisting of seven Lords, which shall join with a Committee of the House of Commons as the Joint Committee on Statutory Instruments, to consider:
+There shall be a select committee consisting of seven Lords, which shall join with a committee of the House of Commons as the Joint Committee on Statutory Instruments, to consider:

 (1) every instrument which is laid before each House of Parliament and upon which proceedings may be or might have been taken in either House of Parliament, in pursuance of an Act of Parliament; being